Managed Agent Memory¶

 Houmao owns path resolution, directory creation, fixed memo creation without overwriting existing content, manifest persistence, environment publication, inspection output, and page-scoped memory commands.

 Houmao does not generate, refresh, inspect, or remove page links inside houmao-memo.md.
-The memo is free-form Markdown owned by the operator and agent.
+The memo is free-form Markdown owned by the operator and agent, and links to contained pages should use memo-relative paths such as pages/notes/todo.md.
 Houmao also does not define arbitrary file taxonomies under pages/.
 Agents and operators may create readable pages there, but mutable retry counters, dedupe databases, mailbox receipts, and live supervision state should use the mailbox, gateway, reminder, runtime, or a pattern-specific mechanism instead.

 Stop and session cleanup flows remove runtime session envelopes; they do not delete the managed agent memory directory just because a session stopped.